1 - Overview

 Prerequisites

-In the below sections you can find some usage examples for both clients, the only precondition is that you must have Horreum server up and running (and accessible).
+In the below sections you can find some usage examples for both clients, here the prerequisites to properly running below examples:

+1. You must have Horreum server up and running (and accessible).
 You can find more details on how to setup Horreum server in the Get Started section.

 Python Client